-Individual nurses must meet the following requirements:

-- Be a Registered Nurse (RN) or a Licensed Practical Nurse (LPN). - Comply with Title 49 Pa.
-Code Chapter 21. - Nurses with a waiver service location in a state contiguous to Pennsylvania must comply with regulations comparable to Title 49 Pa.
+Individual nurses must meet the following requirements:Be a Registered Nurse (RN) or a Licensed Practical Nurse (LPN).

+• Comply with Title 49 Pa.
 Code Chapter 21.

+• Nurses with a waiver service location in a state contiguous to Pennsylvania must comply with regulations comparable to Title 49 Pa.
+Code Chapter 21.

-Nurses must meet the following standards regardless of provider service location:
+Nurses must meet the following standards regardless of provider service location: 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+5. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: